Westmount places

 Town of Westmount, Council Minutes, January 13, 1925

-During the 1940s there was a children’s playground nearby; as such, residents complained that their property values were diminished due to the “nuisance” of both the playground and nearby Armoury.
+During the 1940s, a children’s playground was nearby; as a result, residents complained that their property values were diminished by the “nuisance” of both the playground and the Armoury.

 Interestingly, in 1952, a Synagogue was established at Academy Road: